Humanities

 Embedded Honors Program (9th and 10th Grades)

-As part of their self-discovery and active engagement in freshman and sophomore years, students often realize they have a particular passion for the Humanities.
-That in mind, our Humanities I and II courses offer an opt-in, Honors element that all students may pursue.
+As part of their self-discovery and active engagement, students often realize they have a particular passion for the Humanities.
+That in mind, our courses offer an opt-in, Honors element that all students may pursue.
 Designed around small group work where students must explain and defend their thinking to their peers and instructors, if successful in completing all requirements, they are awarded Honors distinction on their transcripts, marking the achievement and telling their story to college admission officers.

 Humanities at Wooster